ahmmedsabbirbd/BlogTakeWay/readme.md

-# Blog TakeWay – AI-Powered Blog Summaries & Takeaways
+# Post Takeaways – AI-Powered Blog Summaries & Takeaways

 A powerful WordPress plugin that automatically generates intelligent summaries and key takeaways for your blog posts using OpenAI's advanced AI models.